-The Achuar are a group of indigenous peoples of the Amazon Basin, currently numbering around 6,000.
-Their ancestral lands—nearly 2 million acres in all—straddle the modern borders of Ecuador and Peru, a remote area that has allowed them to preserve their way of life with little outside influence or colonization.
+The Achuar are a group of Indigenous peoples of the Amazon Basin, whose ancestral lands—nearly 2 million acres in all—straddle the modern borders of Ecuador and Peru.

 The Achuar are located along the Pastaza River basin in Ecuador.

-Oil concessions in the rainforest were first granted in the early 20th century by the Ecuadorian government, with further access granted in the 1960s, when exploration and development increased precipitously.
-Other industries, such as lumber, rubber, and industrial agriculture, had a similar history in the region.
+Oil concessions in the Amazon rainforest were first granted in the early 20th century by the Ecuadorian government.
+Further access was granted in the 1960s when exploration and development of this region increased dramatically.
+Other industries such as lumber, rubber, and industrial agriculture had a similar history in the region.

-By the 1980s, Achuar elders and shamans were having visions of a grave and imminent threat to their people and culture.
+By the 1980s, some of the Achuar elders and shamans in the rainforest were having visions of a grave and imminent threat to their people and culture.
 As industries moved systematically closer and closer to their ancestral lands, they recognized that the roots of this threat lay far beyond their rainforest home.

-They also initiated a partnership with committed individuals living in the modern world.
-This partnership grew into The Pachamama Alliance, and was based in the belief that all people on this planet have a critical stake in the well-being of the rainforest, whether they live according to ancestral traditions or those of the so-called “modern” world.
+In the late 1990’s, some of the Achuar people from the Ecuadorian rainforest initiated a partnership with the founders of Pachamama Alliance.
+This partnership was based on the belief that all people on this planet have a critical stake in the well-being of the Amazon rainforest.

-From the beginning, the Achuar partnership with The Pachamama Alliance has been a powerful and successful example of intercultural collaboration and mutual exchange.
+From the beginning, the Achuar partnership with Pachamama Alliance has been a powerful and successful example of intercultural collaboration.

 Four general areas of action support the overarching goal:

-Two notable successes that have evolved from this partnership are the Kapawi Eco-Lodge and the inclusion of Rights of Nature in the 2008 Ecuador Constitution.
+Two notable successes that have evolved from this partnership are the Kapawi Ecolodge—an ecolodge owned and operated by the Achuar in the Amazon—and the inclusion of Rights of Nature in the 2008 Ecuador Constitution.

-While the Achuar expressed that their work with Pachamama in Ecuador was important, they also insisted that it was equally important for their Northern partners to “change the dream of the North” – to work within their own “modern” culture, shifting it from wasteful consumerism to a less destructive, more sustainable paradigm.
+While the Achuar expressed that their work with Pachamama Alliance in Ecuador was important, they also insisted that it was equally important for those in the Global North to work within their own communities to shift worldviews and practices embedded within wasteful consumerism to a less destructive, more sustainable paradigm.